Surface King Tack & Prime Coat Applications With Asphalt Emulsions

 - The EPA treats spills of cutbacks and emulsified asphalts the same; therefore, priming with emulsified asphalts or specially formulated penetrating asphalt emulsions does not result in reduced oil spill reporting regulations or requirements.

 - Deleting prime would lessen the amount of liquid asphalt contractors must handle, lessening the associated liability with handling these products.

 - Prime may be omitted if there is a strong possibility of runoff entering a waterway.

-Tack coat (also known as bond coat) is light spray application of diluted asphalt emulsion between hot mix asphalt layers designed to create a strong adhesive bond without slippage.
+Tack coat (also known as bond coat) is a light spray application of diluted asphalt emulsion between hot mix asphalt layers designed to create a strong adhesive bond without slippage.
 Heavier applications may be used under porous layers or around patches where it also functions as a seal coat.
-Without tack coat the asphalt layers in a road way may separate which reduces the structural integrity of the road and may also allow water to penetrate the structure.
+Without tack coat the asphalt layers in a roadway may separate which reduces the structural integrity of the road and may also allow water to penetrate the structure.